gabriel-stackhouse/plex-audio-subtitle-switcher/readme.md

 ------------
 When the script is run, the user first chooses their preferred audio and subtitle tracks in one episode.
-After that, it will check each audio/subtitle track in each remaining episode and look for matches of their original choices.
+After that, it will check each audio/subtitle track in each remaining episode and look for matches to their original choices.
 Here's how a track is chosen:

 **Audio:**